PosloviInfostud/Kalendar/development-server/README.md

 This will build and start the docker stack it will take about 10 mins until it downloads and builds the stack for the first time.

-After everything is finished you can make an index.html in your choosen directory and go to `localhost:8090` and you should see the index.html loaded.
+After everything is finished go to `localhost:8090`, you should see an "Welcome to CodeIgniter!" page.

 ## Usage